-However the sports card as we recognize them today until the middle of the 20th century, with brands like Bowmans and Topps producing large numbers of products to be collected by young sports enthusiasts.
+However, the sports card as we recognize them today until the middle of the 20th century, with brands like Bowmans and Topps producing large numbers of products to be collected by young sports enthusiasts.

 As with any other collector’s item, one of the first aspects to take into consideration when endeavoring to determine the value of your sports card is its condition.
 Naturally, cards that are in pristine condition are the most sought after, and the more like new it appears, the more money it will be worth.
 If a card has suffered from any type of severe damage, such as noticeable rips, tears, folding, fading, staining, or water damage, its value will be significantly decreased.
-However, if your item is particularly rare and in high demand, some damage may be allowed for.
+However, if your item is particularly rare and in high demand, some damage may be allowed.

 "In many cases, the content of the card will be a motivator for interested buyers if the featured figure was particularly interesting or influential."

-Another tool that can be helpful when it comes to narrowing down your estimated range of value, are price guides.
+Another tool that can be helpful when it comes to narrowing down your estimated range of value, is price guides.
 Luckily with the availability of the internet today, there is a variety of price guides free for you to access; these guides are essentially lists of different cards and their estimated value, or how much they have sold for in the past.
-However it is important that one takes the suggestions of these resources as merely that - suggestions; for the sports card collecting market, as any other, is constantly changing and evolving, and the value of each item will reflect the same.
+However, it is important that one takes the suggestions of these resources as merely that - suggestions; for the sports card collecting market, as any other, is constantly changing and evolving, and the value of each item will reflect the same.